Legislative Field Placement

 Students are assigned to state legislators or other offices that participate in the legislative process during the legislative session.
 A 2-hour seminar accompanies the fieldwork.
 A paper with two drafts is a required part of this seminar.
 FLD.

-The class is not offered for the Fall 2016 semester.
+The class is not offered for the Spring 2017 semester.